Imperium Galactica: Reception

 Next Generation rated the game four stars out of five, and wrote that "Imperium Galactica is an excellent choice for strategy-game fans because it goes beyond a simple strategy game.
 The progression of the character, the additional responsibilities, and the total immersion of the player combined to form a truly enjoyable title that will keep players entertained for a long time".

+The game was reviewed for Polish magazine Gambler.

 Legacy

 The game spawned a sequel, Imperium Galactica II: Alliances.
 After GT Interactive's bankruptcy, the Imperium Galactica trademark was lost by Digital Reality and another Hungarian development studio called Philos Laboratories began work on Imperium Galactica 3: Genesis.
 Philos Laboratories lost the title when the lease expired and renamed the game Galaxy Andromeda.
 When the studio went bankrupt its successor, Mithis Entertainment, continued development and renamed the project Nexus: The Jupiter Incident.
-It has little to do with the Imperium Galactica franchise, and is a completely different type of game as well - what Mithis calls it a "Tactical Fleet Simulator".
+It has little to do with the Imperium Galactica franchise, and is a completely different type of game as well - what Mithis calls a "Tactical Fleet Simulator".
 The game tells the backstory for the original Imperium Galactica title.

 A Galactic Empire Mod project was produced for the open-source Spring RTS engine.
 This effort, like several prior attempts, remains mired in "development hell", due to few skilled developers having both the time and interest to work on the project.
 Another group of fans works on open-ig and received permission from Digital Reality to reuse the original artwork to create a remake.